• Free shipping on all orders

 After you’ve done your initial blotting of the urine, mix approximately 1 cup of 3% hydrogen peroxide with about 1 teaspoon of grease-cutting detergent and 3 tablespoons of baking soda in a spray bottle.

 Spray the stain with your mixture, and let it sit for about an hour.
-If you can still see the stain, repeat the process until it’s gone.
+If you can still see the stain, repeat the process until it is gone.
 Using a damp, clean cloth, start dabbing the area and then blot with a dry and clean towel until the cleaning solution is gone.

 macro shot of dish soap being squeezed onto green sponge

-Image Credit: Jim Barber, Shutterstock
+Image by: Jim Barber, Shutterstock

-What If Your Couch Is Leather?
+hepper-single-cat-paw-divider-e1614923017121What If Your Couch Is Leather?

+If you’re wondering how to clean cat urine from a leather couch rather than a fabric one, there are a few differences to be aware of.
 Most enzymatic cleaners work well on fabric couches but are likely to cause discoloration or fading on leather.
 Biokleen Bac-Out Stain+Odor Remover can be safe for leather couches, so you could invest in this one.

 Before using any cleaner on your leather couch, you should pre-test a tiny spot in a place where you won’t notice it.
 You’ll need to allow it to completely dry before you see the final results and whether it will discolor your couch.

 You’ll need to soak the area where the urine is with the cleaner and let it air dry.
 Repeat if necessary.
 Follow up with a leather conditioner to prevent it from drying out.
+You can also try the homemade remedies.
+Just dab it or spray it on, let it sit for a few minutes, and wipe it off.
+Again, try a test area first.

 cleaning leather sofa

-Image Credit: Lion Day, Shutterstock
+Image by: Lion Day, Shutterstock

 A Few Warnings